 **If you like Mermaids follow me on Wattpad.
 Then you'll know right away when the next book comes out!

-***This chapter is dedicated to the amazing Wattpad Featured Author @JoshTownley, because he is brilliant and has helped make MATVWLT a better story due to his insightful advice.
+***This chapter is dedicated to an amazing Wattpad Featured Author, @JoshTownley, because he is brilliant and has helped make MATVWLT a better story due to his insightful advice.
 Check out his work!
 You will be happy you did.
 His current story is called Twelve Stars.